blog posts

 There are several ways to move between desktops and move windows between them, including:

-Click on the Workspaces option in the panel to move between desktops or view an overview of existing desktops (in this section you can drag and drop different windows to move them between desktops).
+Click the Workspaces option in the panel to switch between desktops or view an overview of existing desktops (in this section, you can drag and drop windows between desktops).

-Right-click on the window title bar and use the Move to Workspace option to move the window from desktop to desktop.
+Right-click the window title bar and use the Move to Workspace option to move the window from Desktop to Desktop.

 Automatic shutdown

-To use this feature, after running the terminal, type the following command in it and press the Enter key:
+To use this feature, after running the terminal, type the following command and press the Enter key:

-Note that in the above command you should specify the amount of time required in minutes instead of m +.
+Note that in the above command, you should specify the time required in minutes instead of m +.
 For example, entering 60+ will shut down your computer after 60 minutes.

 If you want your computer to shut down at a specific time, you can also use the following command:

-Note: After entering the shutdown command in the terminal and pressing the Enter key, you must also enter the system password and minimize the terminal screen.
+Note: After entering the shutdown command in the terminal and pressing Enter, you must also enter the system password and minimize the terminal window.

 Deactivation: If you want to deactivate the automatic shutdown feature, you can get help from the following command: